natevw/microstates/README.md

 # Microstates

-[forward-looking statements follow]
+*forward-looking statements follow*

 It should be possible to deploy a new Thing to the Internet Of™ with a $10 bill-of-materials for a "bare server" and less than an hour of REST code customization.

-Microstates lets tiny hardware play in the world of Raspberry Pi, letting each  wireless device act as an independent web server using [CoAP](http://tools.ietf.org/html/draft-ietf-core-coap-18) over a reasonably secure tiny data (<32 byte packets) transport layer.
+Microstates lets tiny hardware play in the world of Raspberry Pi, letting each  wireless device act as an independent web server over a reasonably secure radio network.

 ## Hardware platform